raheemadamboev/dsr-junior-developer-task/README.md

     <img width="296" height="600" src="https://github.com/raheemadamboev/dsr-junior-developer-task/blob/master/banner_1.gif" >
 </p>

-When user scrolls to bottom, lazyily loads 8 by 8 (Pagination design pattern).
+When user scrolls to bottom, it lazyly loads 8 by 8 (Pagination design pattern).
 Footer progress bar is also displayed that informs the user that it is loading more results.

 ---